workfloworchestrator/example-orchestrator/README.md

 generation of a description based on the product block domain model, or a complete interface to query, create, update or delete objects in an OSS or BSS.
-In the example orchestrator, a service is implemented to interface with Netbox that is being used as IMS and IPAM.
-The mapping between the product blocks and the objects in Netbox are described, and the interface is fully implemented for the supported products.
+In the example orchestrator, a service is implemented to interface with NetBox that is being used as IMS and IPAM.
+The mapping between the product blocks and the objects in NetBox are described, and the interface is fully implemented for the supported products.

-The example orchestrator is fully functional and showcases how the WFO can be integrated with Netbox.
+The example orchestrator is fully functional and showcases how the WFO can be integrated with NetBox.

 ## Introduction